browsermedia/bcms_cas/README.markdown

 group can visit.

 ## E. Configure Login Form Portlet
-Alter the Login Form portlet to look something like this:
+Alter the Login Form portlet to look something like this (or add a file to your project called app/views/portlets/login/render.html.erb with the following content):

     <% form_tag "https://cas.yourdomainname.org" do %>
         <%= login_ticket_tag %>